-It is your responsibility to notify us if there has been a change that may affect your pension.
+It is your responsibility to notify us if there has been a change of circumstance that may affect your pension.
 If you are paid too much money, you may be liable to repay the excess amount.

 Changes you need to report to the Swedish Pensions Agency